-There are two, brand-new integrations with Elastic SIEM:
+There are two, brand-new integrations with Elastic Security:

-HTTP data collected with Elastic APM is now available in the SIEM app, enabling you to hunt for security threats with your APM data.
+HTTP data collected with Elastic APM is now available in the Security app, enabling you to hunt for security threats with your APM data.

-The SIEM Detections feature automatically searches for threats and creates signals when they are detected.
-The SIEM app ships with four prebuilt rules, specifically for the APM use case: No User Agent, POST Request Declined, Unauthorized Method, and sqlmap User Agent.
+The Detections feature automatically searches for threats and creates alerts when they are detected.
+Elastic Security ships with four prebuilt rules, specifically for the APM use case: No User Agent, POST Request Declined, Unauthorized Method, and sqlmap User Agent.